SaurabhEffect/tic-tac-toe/README.md

 **Made with ❤️ by Saurabh Chauhan for strategic gaming! with AI & advanced analytics!**

-_Built with vanilla JavaScript - No frameworks, no dependencies, just clean code with AI opponent and persistent stats._
+_Built with vanilla JavaScript - No frameworks, no dependencies._